CAREERS

 Donation Services Coordinator II - Full time/Lake Charles - The Donation Services Coordinator (DSC) II is responsible for developing and implementing an individualized donation education and quality assurance process improvement program within their assigned hospital(s).
 The DSC II will collaborate to improve donation outcomes, maintain positive working relationships, and develop a hospital culture supporting and promoting organ, tissue and eye donation.
 The DSC II is responsible for the performance of their assigned hospital(s) as it relates to Key Performance Indicators (KPIs) as outlined within LOPA’s strategic plan.
 The DSC II will be responsible for proactive rounding with early identification of donor referral potential.
 The DSC II will assist with timely on-site response, assessment, and evaluation of potential organ donors to maintain the opportunity for donation.

-Donation Services Coordinator I - Work on Weekend - Full time/Shreveport - The Donation Services Coordinator (DSC I) WOW (Work on Weekend) will ensure timely on-site response, assessment, and evaluation of potential organ donors, as well as communicating with hospital staff to maintain opportunity for donation.
-The DSC I - WOW will be responsible for proactive rounding and early identification of donor referral potential.
+Donation Services Coordinator I - Full time/Covington - The Donation Services Coordinator (DSC I) will ensure timely on-site response, assessment, and evaluation of potential organ donors, as well as communicating with hospital staff to maintain opportunity for donation.
+The DSC I will be responsible for proactive rounding and early identification of donor referral potential.

 Why Join LOPA?